 Relationships with other remnants of the families have, as one might expect, devolved into individual relationships.
 The Lexor family have all but deserted the city, while the Baron’s Gangrel have dissolved for all intents and purposes.

 RELATIONS WITH OUTSIDERS

-The Michaelites have a reputation for arrogance and selfishness, particularly with regards to fellow Toreador of the provinces and the West.
+The Michaelites have always had a reputation for arrogance and selfishness, particularly with regards to fellow Toreador of the provinces and the West.
 Their prideful behaviour of previous centuries earned them no friends and few favours, and now that they are brought low, their rivals are enjoying their misfortune immensely.
-Even so, such is the value of their work that a painting or sculpture of the Michaelites can fetch a good price, improve one’s status, or merely provide a talking piece in courts as far away as Venice, Genoa, Rome, Frankfurt, London, Paris, Toulouse, Madrid and Vienna
+Even so, such is the value of their work that a painting or sculpture produced by one of the Michaelites can fetch a good price, improve one’s status, or merely provide a talking piece in courts as far away as Venice, Genoa, Rome, Frankfurt, London, Paris, Toulouse, Madrid, and Vienna

 At present, they have the unenviable position of being beggars at their own table.
 Prince Alfonzo has displayed a willingness to let bygones be bygones, but the inference that those who would enjoy his favour prosper at his pleasure is not lost on the remnants of this once most eminent of families.
 Gabriella of Genoa has proven more generous and amiable, perhaps owing to her appreciation of Byzantine culture, but she is still a hard-nosed business woman.
 Other rising factions within the city tend to see the merit of having a work of Michaelite art on display, but since the Toreador have little remaining influence as a political faction, they are not courted as such.